Hungary Visa Information

 Nationals of certain states are allowed to enter Hungary with ID if their planned stay is not longer than 90 days, and the purpose of their visit is not employment or other income-earning activity.

 The citizens of the United States of America and Canada traveling for any purpose but employment, immigration or studies do not need a visa for up to 90 days stay in Hungary.
-The same applies to the citizens of Albania, Algeria (1 month), Antigua and Barbuda, Armenia (1 month), Argentina, Australia, Austria, Azerbaijan, Bahamas, Barbados, Belarus, Belgium, Bulgaria, Bosnia and Herzegovina, Brazil, Brunei, Cambodia, Chile, China (1 month), Colombia, Czech Republic, Cuba, Costa Rica, Croatia, Cyprus, Denmark, Ecuador, Estonia, Finland, France, Georgia, Germany, Greece, Guatemala, Holy See, Honduras, Hong Kong, Iceland, India, Iran, Ireland, Israel, Italy, Japan, Kazakhstan, Kyrgyzstan, Republic of Korea, Laos, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Maltese, Malta, Mauritius, Mexico, Moldova, Monaco, Mongolia, Montenegro, Morocco, Netherlands, New Zealand, Nicaragua, Norway, Panama, Paraguay, Peru, Philippines, Poland, Portugal, Romania, Russia, Saint Kitts and Nevis, Salvador, San Marino, Seychelles, Serbia, South Africa, Singapore Slovakia, Slovenia, Spain, Switzerland, Sweden, Tajikistan, Thailand, Turkey, Tunisia, Turkmenistan, Ukraine, United Kingdom, Uruguay, Uzbekistan, Venezuela, Vietnam, Yemen.
+The same applies to the citizens of Albania, Andorra, Antigua and Barbuda, Argentina, Australia, Austria, Bahamas, Barbados, Belgium, Bulgaria, Bosnia and Herzegovina, Brazil, Brunei, Chile, China, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Guatemala, Honduras, Iceland, Ireland, Israel, Italy, Japan, South Korea, Latvia, Lichtenstein, Lithuania, Luxembourg, Macedonia, Malaysia, Malta, Mauritius, Mexico, Monaco, Montenegro, Netherlands, New Zealand, Nicaragua, Norway, Panama, Paraguay, Poland, Portugal, Romania, Saint Kitts and Nevis, Salvador, San Marino, Seychelles, Spain, Sweden, Switzerland, Serbia, Singapore, Slovakia, Slovenia, Taiwan, UK, Uruguay, Venezuela.

 Individuals travelling with the US permit of re-entry need to obtain a visa.